samiahhossain/Impulse_Bye/README.md

 - **Wishlist Management**: Track items you're thinking about buying with URLs and prices
 - **Investment Comparison**: See what your money could become if invested instead (configurable return rate and time period)
-- **Visual Analytics**: Beautiful cards showing price vs. future value with growth indicators
+- **Visual Analytics**: Cards showing price vs. future value with growth indicators
-- **User-Friendly**: Simple, intuitive interface with real-time updates
-- **Responsive Design**: Works seamlessly on desktop and mobile devices

 ---